Board of Directors

 Christine is considered a key national figure in this work, with her significant background in cultural administration leadership, cultural economy research and field leadership.
 Christine has been a consulted advisor and presenter for both the Americans for the Arts and the National Endowment for the Arts and currently serves on the National Creative Economy Advisory Committee for Americans for the Arts.

-GAIL WARING a California native, grew up playing violin in her formative years.
+DR. GAIL WARING a California native, grew up playing violin in her formative years.
 After receiving her B.S. and M.S degrees in Biology from San Francisco State University, she earned her PH.D in Molecular Biology at the University of Oregon.
 Following three years of postdoctoral study at Indiana University, Gail accepted a faculty position in the Biology Department at Marquette University.
 After 37 years of teaching and research, she retired in Dec 2014 as Professor Emerita of Biology.
 In retirement Gail has maintained her ties with Marquette, currently serving as Executive Director of the Marquette University Retiree Association.
 After sporadic violin playing during her working years, she was thrilled to join the inaugural Wisconsin Intergenerational Orchestra in spring of 2016.
 Making new friends of all ages as well as rehearsing and performing with such talented colleagues, has been a truly transformational experience.
 By joining the WIO Board, Gail hopes to serve an organization and community that has brought much joy into her life.